vmware-private-ai/VMware-generative-ai-reference-architecture/Starter-Packs/Improved_RAG/00-Setup-NIM-and-vLLM-Services/README.md

 - __Embedding of text strings__ (queries, sentences, etc.), and
 - __Re-ranking of text passages__ according to their semantic similarity or relevance to a query.

-I addition to NIMs, you'll need vLLM to run the __[meta-llama/Meta-Llama-3-70B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct)__ LLM to leverage vLLM's __[guided JSON](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html)__ feature that is required to use an LLM as a _"judge"_ for
+In addition to NIMs, you'll need vLLM to run the __[meta-llama/Meta-Llama-3-70B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct)__ LLM to leverage vLLM's __[guided JSON](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html)__ feature that is required to use an LLM as a _"judge"_ for